Best Practice: Modeling and Demonstrating Activities and Worksheets

 How will you explain the directions to the students?
 Show them!
 Use as few words as possible.
 Use the board or the overhead projector and play the role of both the teacher and the student.
 Do the activity once and check for comprehension.
 Repeat the demonstration if students still aren’t sure.

-2) Today’s intermediate level class includes an activity on practicing sentence structure.
-You’ve been instructed to pick out abbreviated headlines from news stories, like “8 rescued after Haiti quake” (something simpler is ok, too).
+Today’s intermediate level class includes an activity on practicing sentence structure.
+You’ve been instructed to pick out abbreviated headlines from news stories, like “Eight rescued after Haiti quake.”
+(Something simpler is okay, too.)
 Have students use the information in the headline to create a complete sentence.

 Tip: When asking students to complete a worksheet, be sure the vocabulary you use in giving directions is clear.
 Ask the students to tell you what you are asking them to do.
 If they can’t repeat instructions or show you, spend more time modeling the activity.